Need a Sexual Harrasment Attorney?

-Having served as former Texas police officers, the Lewisville harassment lawyers of The Julian Firm boast decades of experience defending victims and families from acts of harassment and stalking.
+Looking for a sexual harassment attorney?
+A former Texas police officer, The Julian Firm’s sexual harassment lawyer has decades of experience defending victims and families from acts of harassment and stalking.
 Texas harassment laws aim to protect individuals and households from this type of harmful, menacing behavior.
 It then imposes strict penalties against those found guilty.

-As a victim of harassment, you have legal options.
-Reach out to our Lewisville harassment attorneys to file a restraining order in Texas or to enforce a protective order.
+As a victim of harassment, you have legal options and deserve the best sexual harassment attorney available.
+If you need our sexual harassment lawyer to file a restraining order in Texas or to enforce a protective order, we’ll be ready to serve you.
 Attorney Jared Julian, who is Board Certified in Family Law by the Texas Board of Legal Specialization, can also answer questions about bringing harassment charges.
 We commit to taking the legal measures necessary to guard the safety of you and your family.
 Our law firm is available 24/7, whenever and wherever you need legal help.
 For restraining order or harassment help, our family law attorneys serve clients across North Texas.
 This includes assisting clients in Grapevine, Addison and Lantana with family law and related defense issues.

-What is the Definition of Harassment According to Texas Law?
+What is Sexual Harassment According to Texas Law?

-Texas harassment laws state that harassment encompasses any form of unwelcome communication meant to make the recipient feel uneasy, intimidated or upset.
+Do you need a sexual harassment attorney?
+First, you might wonder what exactly defines sexual harassment in your state.
+Texas harassment laws state that harassment encompasses any form of unwelcome communication meant to make the recipient feel uneasy, intimidated or upset, and sexual harassment includes any of these items containing sexual content.
 This may include:

 - Any behavior meant to annoy, embarrass or harass a victim